KurtE/Phantom_Phoenix/ReadME.txt

 The main one I have been playing with is a XBee DIY remote control that a few of us have.
 More details up on the thread: http://www.lynxmotion.net/viewtopic.php?f=21&t=5447

+I also have it working using the Input code for the Arbotix Robot Controller 2.
+The code should work with the default controller code, however I am running mine with my own updated version of the controller code.
+This code can be found up on github\kurte\CommanderEx.
+The top of the source file (Arbotix_Controller.cpp) describes how I am currently using the different buttons and joysticks for the different functions.

 We have also done some testing using a Lynxmotion PS2 controller (http://www.lynxmotion.com/p-552-ps2-robot-controller.aspx)

-We are currently working on the Input code for the Arbotix Robot Controller 2, which most of the PhantomX users are currently using the with original PhantomX software.

 The Source File Hex_Cfg.h, is the main place that you need to go to change which controller to use and other options that the program uses.